tredfern/terralien/CHANGEBLOG.md

 notes I can detail what I've been learning and provide a point to develop a more robust overview of this project in the future.

+## March 23rd

+So in trying to implement more interesting AI ran into troubles of figuring out where other objects are and what are they.
+I have implemented a pretty brutal but effective for this stage repository that deals with entities in the world.
+While it does not track motion of them (only really works with static objects) it does allow for some pretty flexible searching through the ability to pass custom filters.

+Also, I've begun to break out the AI logic code.
+Actors will behave with two basic levels of behavior.
+ * First off they will have a task they are trying to complete.
+This will be handled by the AI component.
+It makes decisions about what the actor should be doing in order to fulfill the task, but doesn't control the rules of accomplishing the task
+ * Orders will be created that will determine what the character is actually doing For example, if a task requires the character to move somewhere, it will give that order to the actor.
+The order knows how to fulfill the actual mechanism of moving or whatever the other task might be.
+When an order is completed the next step for a task will be called.
+Once all orders have been completed the task will be completed and the actor will find a different task to do.

+There will probably need to be some global behaviors characters work off of in order to give them more rounded characteristics, but this will cover the core mechanisms for simulating the world.

 ## March 19th

 In pygsty I created a ModelRepository to handle the dealing with models and